-Lecturers: Georg Schaub Credit points (CP): 6 Hours per week: 2/1 Term: Wintersemester Level: 4 Teaching language: Deutsch Part of the modules: Fuels, Environment and Global Development [WI4INGCV2] (S. 110)
+Lecturers: Georg Schaub

+Part of the modules: Fuels, Environment and Global Development [WI4INGCV2] (S. 108)

 The assessment is carried out as an oral exam (20-30 min) (according to §4(2), 1 o.
 2 of the examination regulation).
 Examination an Re-examinations taking place upon appointment.